The main relationships between the files are shown in the picture below.

 Here is the simplified diagram of all the main components.

-(since the virtual network “VMNet8” of the VMware workstation player does not allow incoming connection from outside).
+The connections to virtual machine are only possible from the host OS (since the virtual network “VMNet8” of the VMware workstation player does not allow incoming connection from outside).

 The figure below shows how the normal wordpress user on home PC can connect to the apache/wordpress; while admin access to quest OS, PhpMyAdmin and Maria DB requires connection to ssh server.